Gặp nhau cuối năm: Filming and broadcasting

 The show is broadcast across all of VTV's channels on Vietnamese New Year's Eve every year since its inception.
-Initially from 2003 to 2005 and 2007, Táo Quân was filmed at S9 studio – Vietnam Television and until 2008, Kim Mã Theater was chosen as the location for filming; in 2006, 2009, 2010 - 2014 and 2018 - 2022, the show was filmed at The Vietnam – Soviet Friendship Labor Culture Palace (Vietnamese: Cung Văn hoá Lao động Hữu nghị Việt – Xô) in Hanoi.
-In 2015 and 2017, the show was filmed at S14 studio – Vietnam Television.
-In 2016, the show was filmed at S15 studio – Vietnam Television.
+From 2003 to 2005, and in 2007, Táo Quân was filmed at VTV's S9 studio, and until 2008, Kim Mã Theater was chosen as the location for filming; in 2006, 2009, 2010–2014 and 2018–2022, the show was filmed at the Vietnam-Soviet Friendship Labor Culture Palace (Vietnamese: Cung Văn hoá Lao động Hữu nghị Việt-Xô) in Hanoi.
+In 2015 and 2017, the show was filmed at VTV's S14 studio.
+In 2016, the show was filmed at VTV's S15 studio.

-From 2010 to 2013, in addition, the show was released on DVD a week before the air date.
+From 2010 to 2013, the show was released on DVD a week before the air date.
 The DVD version has the full recording and is usually longer and slightly different from the TV version.
-However, since 2014, VTV stopped releasing DVDs and started releasing the show digitally.
+Since 2014, VTV ceased producing DVDs and started releasing the show digitally.
 The 2014 release was handled by CNC and the 2015 to 2017 release was distributed by VTV Digital (VTV Go).
 The 2018 show was released exclusively on VTV's multi-platform entertainment portal VTVGiaiTri.

-As a result of its popularity, many other TV channels have copied Táo Quân's format.

-On YouTube, the show has achieved more than 320 million views (this includes all of the versions and performances).
+As a result of its popularity, many other television channels have copied Táo Quân's format.
+On YouTube, the show has achieved more than 320 million views (this includes all editions and performances).

 The actors have about two months to prepare for the show, which begins production one week before the television air date.
-The show is shot in 3 days, afterwards it is edited to fit in its 2-hour broadcasting block on television (including commercials).
-An extended cut, typically at around 3 hours, is subsequently released.
+The show is filmed for three days, then edited to fit into its two-hour broadcasting block on television (including commercials).
+An extended cut, typically at around three hours, is subsequently released.

-As Lunar New Year is also a busy time for Vietnamese comedians, the cast often has to rehearse at nighttime, which takes a toll on their health and personal life.
-For instance, in 2017, Quốc Khánh (who portrays the Emperor) lost his mother at the time of rehearsals and had to take on responsibilities for her funeral as well as for the show.
-Such demanding schedule, however, do not deter big names from committing to the show.
+As Tết is also a busy time for Vietnamese comedians, the cast often has to rehearse at nighttime, which takes a toll on their health and personal life.
+For instance, in 2017, Quốc Khánh (who portrays the Ngọc Hoàng) lost his mother at the time of rehearsals and had to take on responsibilities for her funeral as well as for the show.
+Such demanding schedule, however, does not deter big names from committing to the show.